volks73/cargo-wix/README.md

 C:\Path\To\Project\>cargo wix --init
 ```

-This will create the `wix` folder in the root of the project and then it will create the `wix\main.wxs` file from the WiX Source (wxs) embedded within the subcommand.
+This will create the `wix` folder in the project's root (along side the `Cargo.toml` file) and then it will create the `wix\main.wxs` file from the WiX Source (wxs) embedded within the subcommand.
 The generated `wix\main.wxs` file can be used without modification with the following command to create an installer for the project:

 ```dos
 C:\Path\To\Project\>cargo wix
 ```

-The `cargo wix` subcommand searches for a `wix\main.wxs` file, relative to the project's root folder.
+The `cargo wix` subcommand without any arguments searches for a `wix\main.wxs` file, relative to the project's root.
 It will compile the `wix\main.wxs` file and then link the object file (`target\wix\build\main.wixobj`) to create the Windows installer (msi).
 The installer will be located in the `target\wix` folder.
 All artifacts of the installer compilation and linking process are placed within the `target\wix` folder.
-Paths in the `wix\main.wxs` file should be relative to the project's root folder, i.e. the same location as the `Cargo.toml` manifest file.
+Paths in the `wix\main.wxs` file should be relative to the project's root, i.e. the same location as the `Cargo.toml` manifest file.

 A different WiX Source (wxs) file from the `wix\main.wxs` file can be used by specifying a path to it as an argument to the subcommand as follows: